The True Cost of Co-Manufacturing: Hidden Fees to Watch For

 To understand what your product actually costs to produce through a co-man, you need to tally every production-related expense over a defined period (usually a quarter or a year) and divide by the total units produced.
 Here is a framework:

-Total fees across all production runs in the period.
+- Setup and changeover fees: Total fees across all production runs in the period

-Value of raw materials consumed but not converted to sellable product.
+- Waste and shrinkage: Value of raw materials consumed but not converted to sellable product

-Cost of excess units produced beyond your order.
+- Overrun charges: Cost of excess units produced beyond your order

-Outbound shipping of finished goods to your warehouse or 3PL.
+- Freight from co-man: Outbound shipping of finished goods to your warehouse or 3PL

 Negotiating Better Terms